acts-project/acts/docs/tracking.md

 drift toward the electrodes.
 At this point, an electric signal is created which can be amplified and read out.
 By means of segmentation, the measured signal can be associated with a location on the sensor.
-Silicon sensors are usually segmented in one dimension (**strips**) or in two dimensions (**pixels**) (see {numref}`segmentation`).
+Silicon sensors are usually segmented in one dimension (*strips*) or in two dimensions (*pixels*) (see {numref}`segmentation`).

+(track_parametrization)=

 ## Track parametrization

-In order to be able to express the properties of a particle's trajectory, a choice of parameters has to be made.
-The parameters need to be able to express all the relevant quantities of interest.
+To express the properties of a particle's trajectory, a choice of parameters has to be made.
+The parameters need to express all the relevant quantities of interest.
 In the presence of a magnetic field, which affects charged trajectories, the global position and momentum, as well as the charge are needed to fully specify the particle properties.
-In addition, a time parameter can be included, but is not used in this chapter.
+In addition, a time parameter can be included.
 Apart from the global reference frame, track quantities often need to be represented with respect to a surface.
 This can be achieved with a parametrization like

 \begin{equation*}
-  \vec x = \left(l_0, l_1, \phi, \theta, q/p\right)^T
+  \vec x = \left(l_0, l_1, \phi, \theta, q/p, t\right)^T
 \end{equation*}

 although other parameter conventions exist as well.